Promptly return unused Metaspace memory to the Operating System and reduce Metaspace memory footprint.

 Let Chunks grow in place if possible: in a power-2 buddy allocation scheme, chunks have a good chance to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, they can be fused to one chunk.

 Much better defragmentation, also in long running VMs with many class load/unload cycles.
 More efficient coalescation of free chunks, allowing for larger contiguous memory ranges.
-Together with the separation of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.
+Together with the separation of chunk headers from their payload this allows for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.

 Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
 This improves maintainability.
 It is also cheap to implement.